Are you in line for a pay rise this year?

 If all else fails, consider your options

-Of the skilled professionals we surveyed, 77 per cent are currently looking or planning to look for a new job in the next 12 months.
+Of the skilled professionals we surveyed, two thirds are currently looking or planning to look for a new job in the next 12 months.

 For professionals with skills in demand, the time may be right to consider an external move to speed up your progression.
 If you are considering your options, we invite you to share or update your CV so we can bring opportunities to you directly.